AzureIoTGBB/iot-edge-configuration-manager/README.md

   }
 ]
 ```
 As you can see in this workload definition, there is workload specific configuration applied as desired properties.
-Imagine having a core configuration management database across the organization that houses all the location specific information that can be applied at the time of IoT Edge manifest generation, thereby supporting the need for location specific configurations in IoT Edge Manifest.
+Imagine having a core configuration management database across the organization that houses all the location specific information that can be applied at the time of IoT Edge manifest generation, thereby supporting the need for location specific configurations for IoT Edge workloads.

-The REST API depends on a base manifest template and module definition to be stored in CosmosDB to generate the final IoT Edge manifest.
+The REST API depends on CosmosDB for base manifest template and module definition, however the data store can be changed to alternate teechnologies as appropriate.

 ### Manifest Template
-The manifest template is a placeholder that defines the structure of IoT Edge manifest and is already populated with edgeAgent and edgeHub information.
-A sample of the manifest is as defined [here](./restapi/manifest.json).
+The manifest template is a placeholder that defines the structure of IoT Edge manifest and is populated with edgeAgent and edgeHub information.
+A sample of the manifest template is as defined [here](./documentation/restapi/manifest.json).

 ### Modules Definition